CUH Logo

 ReSPECT

-In summary, it’s an individual plan which you can put in place to help ensure you get the right care and treatment in an anticipated future emergency in which you no longer have the capacity to make or express choices.
+It is an individual plan which you can put in place to help ensure you get the right care and treatment.
+This plan is for anticipated future emergencies where you are no longer able to make choices.

-To help inform the plan, health professionals will have conversations with you about what outcomes are most important or most feared by you.
+Health professionals will have conversations with you to inform the plan.
+They will discuss what outcomes are most important or most feared by you.

-They the use this information to make a series of clinical recommendations – including a recommendation about attempted resuscitation (CPR) in partnership with you.
+They use this information to make a series of clinical recommendations.
+This includes a recommendation about attempted resuscitation (CPR) in partnership with you.
 This is then recorded on a ReSPECT form.

 Some patients will wish to take their ReSPECT form home with them.